eslint/eslint/docs/rules/no-whitespace-before-property.md

-# Disallow whitespace before properties (no-whitespace-before-property)
+# disallow whitespace before properties (no-whitespace-before-property)

 (fixable) The `--fix` option on the [command line](../user-guide/command-line-interface#fix) automatically fixes problems reported by this rule.